Click on the following link to view: https://mitathletics.com/covid19/index

 In a remote asynchronous course, students are required to complete 2 weekly assignments that may include any of the following: readings, quizzes, short answer questions, a video review and discussion boards.
 Students will independently manage their time to complete these assignments by the deadline to receive attendance credit for the particular assignment.
 Each assignment is equivalent to one attendance date.
 Students are also required to attend 2 synchronous zoom meetings (30 minutes) to meet with their instructor and class to review the course materials, assignment due dates and Q&A- typically during week 1 and week 4.
 See dates/times listed under your class section.
 Please note: students are eligible to receive points only once per asynchronous class.

-Swim tests are held throughout the year on Tuesday, Wednesday and Thursday at 8AM and 8PM in the Zesiger Center Pool.
+Swim tests are held throughout the year on Tuesday, Wednesday and Thursday at 8AM in the Zesiger Center Pool.
 Arrive to the pool deck on time and the lifeguard can direct you to the manager on duty.

 The Physical Education and Wellness General Institute Requirement states that all students are required to complete a minimum of eight points and the swim requirement.
 Students are expected to complete this requirement by the end of their second year.
 Transfer students need to only complete four points and the swim requirement.